-Authors of papers published in the Singapore Medical Journal will receive 10 complimentary reprints.
+The corresponding author of manuscripts published in the SMJ will receive ten complimentary reprints.
 Additional reprints at authors' rates are available, only if these are ordered at the time the proofs are returned.
-The reprint order form can be downloaded from the SMJ website at www.sma.org.sg/smj.
+The reprint order form can be downloaded from the SMJ website at www.sma.org.sg/smj/forms.